crdrisko/nd-grad/Comp_Chem/HW/HW 6.md

 ## Question 4)

 The cohesive energies of each of our metals is shown in **Table 4.1**.
 The calculations that went into those values used the following equation: E<sub>coh</sub> = M<sub>(g)</sub> - (E<sub>bulk</sub> / N<sub>atoms</sub>).
 The literature values we used to compare our values to came from the source [here](http://www.knowledgedoor.com/2/elements_handbook/cohesive_energy.html).
 Overall, the agreement is okay, copper and silver agree with their literature values much more than gold does.
 Most likely a more-accurate calculation would be necessary for any useable value, but these are definitely in the ball park.
+One thing to note is that the literature's trend of Au > Cu > Ag, is not seen in our calculations.

 **Table 4.1:** Cohesive energies of Cu, Ag, and Au metals.